Skip To Content Skip To Menu Skip To Footer

 Dickinson faculty are actively engaged in research on global issues and directly involved in leading our network of global centers--indeed, more than forty percent of Dickinson faculty have led one of the College's global research and study centers or directed a global program, a percentage that no peer institution can claim and one that tangibly demonstrates faculty commitment to the College's global mission.
 In many ways the strength of the College's Global Study program stands as testament to the creativity, entrepreneurial energy, and global engagement of Dickinson faculty.

-Global Center Directorships: Faculty direct Dickinson’s Centers in Italy, England, New Zealand, and Spain.
+Serve as a Global Center Director: Faculty direct Dickinson’s Centers in Italy, England, New Zealand, and Spain.
 Historically, directorships have been for two-year terms.
 Faculty appointed to a directorship typically serve as the on-campus coordinator for the center they will lead in the two years preceding their tenure abroad.
 The College provides significant support to faculty interested in these posts; moving, transportation, and storage costs; and housing at the global center.

 Resources